 There are two different methods:

 A cut will be made.
 It will either be horizontal (side to side) across the pubic hair line, or vertical (up and down) from navel to pubic bone.
-Horizontal (bikini) incisions leave less of a scar.
-Vertical incisions give the surgeon a better view inside the abdomen.
+Horizontal incisions leave less of a scar.
+Vertical incisions provide a better view inside the abdomen.
 The abdominal muscles will be pulled apart.
 The surgeon will be able to see the ovaries.
 The blood vessels will be tied off.
 This will help to prevent bleeding.
 The ovaries, and often the fallopian tubes, will be removed.
 The cut will be closed with staples or stitches.

 The laparoscope is a thin tool with a tiny camera on the end.
 It will be inserted through a small cut near the navel.
 This will let the surgeon see the pelvic organs on a video monitor.
 Other small cuts will be made.
 Special tools will be inserted through these cuts.
 The tools will be used to cut and tie off the blood vessels and fallopian tubes.
 The ovaries will be detached.
 They will then be removed through a small incision at the top of the vagina.
 The ovaries may also be cut into smaller sections and removed through the tiny cuts in the abdominal wall.
 The cuts will be closed with stitches.
 This will leave small scars.

 You will be moved to a recovery area.
 The removed organs will be sent to a lab for examination.